HandyOSS/HandyMiner-Goldshell-GUI/README.md

 1. Checkout this repo into the nw.js directory next to nwjs.exe as a folder named ```package.nw```
 2. To change icons, use ResourceHacker to modify nwjs.exe icons
 3. Further options to build/distribute [here](https://nwjs.readthedocs.io/en/latest/For%20Users/Package%20and%20Distribute/)

+### Building native modules
+0. (Windows) Install python 2.7
+1. Make sure your system has the same node.js version as nw.js distributable contains.
+2. npm install in this directory, it will build module ```serialport``` that can run with nw.js

 ### HandyBrowser Support Telegram/Handshake Discussion: